ruben-ilciuc/custom-amplify-auth/README.md

 import './app/aws-config' // amplify auth init
 ```

-Last but not least, create a file in the rood directory named `.env` and add:
+Last but not least, create a file in the root directory named `.env` and add:

 ```properties
 REACT_APP_USER_POOL_ID=<ADD_YOUR_USER_POOL_ID>